Coronavirus Covid-19: Just how vulnerable are NZ's borders?

 Especially when you multiply it up over the long period of time we're likely to need to keep border measures in place, it's likely we will see a case breach the border sooner or later.

-Lastly, while we don't currently have any community transmission within New Zealand, are there measures we should be improving in the meantime, such as touching up our contact tracing and testing capacity?
+While we don't currently have any community transmission within New Zealand, are there measures we should be improving in the meantime, such as further beefing up our contact tracing and testing capacity?

 We definitely need to make sure we are ready for a community case if and when we get one.